hungryzi/hungryzi.github.io/_posts/2020-10-24-how-to-prepare-for-interviews.md

 These steps are meant to be done **in parallel**.
 At the end of this post, I include a list of TODO items gathered from all the steps.

 1. ### Brush up your ability to solve programming problems Most companies ask you to solve some programming problems.
-I found myself very rusty with them when I started.
-Revising data structures’ construct and their usages was really helpful for me.
+I found myself very rusty with them when I started, and the first few attempts on LeetCode were catastrophic.
+I was worried it would take months to get "good enough", and honestly would have delayed interviewing a lot longer if not for some accidental circumstances.

+	Turns out it wasn't necessary to know how to solve all those hard level questions.
+Turns out just a few weeks of revising data structures and getting familiarized with the most common questions and picking up some patterns were enough in my case.

 	To do this quickly, I highly recommend [AlgoExpert’s membership](https://www.algoexpert.io/).
-Their videos are to the point and contain the most basic stuff you should know.
+Their videos are more practical and less academic and contain the most basic stuff you should know.
 Their list of 100 problems was certainly less intimidating than the boundless number of problems on LeetCode.
 	[LeetCode’s top interview questions](https://leetcode.com/explore/interview/card/top-interview-questions-easy/) were also helpful.
-I wasn’t asked any “hard” level problems, mostly just around the “medium” level.
+I wasn't asked any hard level questions, mostly just at the medium level.

 1. ### Brush up on your ability to answer system design questions Again, I’d highly recommend AlgoExpert’s videos to understand the common system components and paradigms that you could use in this kind of questions.
 Practice by drawing out some systems you have built in the past on [Jamboard](https://jamboard.google.com/) or [Miro](https://miro.com/).
 Most companies have a “walk us through a system you have built in the past” interview, so this exercise helps you prepare for that as well.